braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/notification_channels.md

 ## Adding channels to Braze's dashboard

 1. Open any campaign or Canvas that includes an Android push and click **Edit Campaign**.
-2. Navigate to the Android Push message composer.
+2. Navigate to the Android push message composer.
 3. Click **Manage Notification Channels**.
 Note that any channels added here will be available globally for all campaigns and Canvases and that you must have "manage apps" permissions for your app group to manage channels.<br><br>![][6]<br><br>
 4. Click **Add Notification Channel**.
 5. Enter the name and ID of the notification channel you want to add.<br><br>![][8]<br><br>